Eperythrozoon: Domestic animals

 Eperythrozoon is a major pathogen of domestic animals.
 The specific epithets in this genus are, in fact, mostly named after the animal the species is discovered in.
 Diagnosis is by blood smear microscopy or the more sensitive PCR.
 Treatment is by tetracyclines, similar to other Mollicutes.

 Humans

 Eperythrozoon ovis and Eperythrozoon parvum have been implicated in human infections.
 It is believed to spread by contact with animals or arthropods, but cases have been reported without extensive contact.
 Diagnosis is by blood smear microscopy or PCR.
 Definite identification of the species responsible can be achieved through gene sequencing.

 "Ca. Mycoplasma haemohominis", as the name suggests, is originally found in a human.
 A case report describes identification of the bacterium and its quinolone antibiotic resistance mutation through genome sequencing.
 The patient was treated successfully with moxifloxacin and minocycline combination.

 Phylogeny

 For now, consult Gupta et al. (2018).
-Trees extracted from the 'The All-Species Living Tree' Project (16S ribosomal RNA) and GTDB (120 marker genes) will be included in the article at a later date.
+Trees extracted from 'The All-Species Living Tree' Project (16S ribosomal RNA) and GTDB (120 marker genes) will be included in the article at a later date.